DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 But...

-It was indeed true that Kai never imagined that there would be someone behind the scene of the history to give Sid the prophecy.
+It was indeed true that Kai had never imagined that there was an entity behind the scene of the history that gave Sid the prophecy.

-_No, I should stop thinking about it right now._
+_No, I should stop thinking about it at the moment._

 _Unless you see [it] for yourself, there is no way you'd believe it._

 "I'll ask you straight: is there a way to beat such monster?"

-"According to known to me records Spirit Sovereign Rikugen Kyouko is described as [ultimate type of <span title="jp. 原生生物 is sorta collection of micro organisms, see wikipedia">protist</span>]"
+"According to the records known to me Spirit Sovereign Rikugen Kyouko is described as [ultimate type of <span title="jp. 原生生物 is sorta collection of micro organisms, see wikipedia">protist</span>]"

-It was vicious slime creature.
+It was a vicious slime creature.

-While it does poses the core like other spirits, massive cells inside prevent bullets from reaching it.
+While it does possess a core like the other spirits, being guarded by massive cells, bullets cannot reach it.
-And upon when sword slashes, it would be wrapped and caught inside of the slime body.
+And when a sword slashes at it, it would be wrapped and caught inside the slime body.

 -Neither guns or swords are effective.

 -Even if you blast it into pieces, they would quickly gather and regenerate.

-It could go from human size to a size of the building.
+It could change from the size of a human to the size of a building.

-"After burning Rikugen Kyouko's cells completely, we can destroy unprotected core.
+"After burning Rikugen Kyouko's cells completely, we can destroy the unprotected core.
 But the main problem is..."

 "Lack of firepower.
 Yesterday, we came to the same conclusion."

 Jeanne leaned against the wall.
-With a thoughtful look, silver haired commander was just staring up at the ceiling.
+With a thoughtful look, the silver haired commander was just staring up at the ceiling.

-"Balmnung-dono already ordered large scale weaponry at underground production plant.
+"Balmnung-dono already ordered large scale weaponry at the underground production plant.
-But right now it is in a testing phase.
+But right now it is in its testing phase.
 Mass production would take time, but it seems to be uncertain whether it would be enough for high ranking spirits."

 "Yeah, honestly I think it is a rather difficult problem.
-It is not a simple task to create large enough weapon that would be effective against high ranking spirits."
+It is not a simple task to create a large enough weapon that would be effective against high ranking spirits."

-Humans of the true world also suffered from spirits.
+Humans of the true world had also suffered from spirits.

-When prophet Sid defeated Spirit Sovereign Rikugen Kyouko the power balance has been reversed, until then they've be only on defensive.
+When prophet Sid defeated Spirit Sovereign Rikugen Kyouko the power balance got reversed, but until then they had only been on the defensive.

 Still...
-They've been able to hold spirits' invasion on few fronts.
+They've been able to hold the spirits' invasion on few fronts.

 _You cannot beat high ranking spirits with ordinary firepower._

-_To make up for lack of firepower a plan has been devised, If I'm not mistaken..._
+_To make up for the lack of firepower a plan has been devised, If I'm not mistaken..._

-"Commander Balmnung, did you attempt to traps?"
+"Commander Balmnung, did you try using traps?"

 "Traps, you say?"